Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

 \begin{remark} Definition~\ref{defGV} means that for some distinguished object $K \in \cat{C}$ we have fixed isomorphisms

 natural in $X$ and $Y$.
-By the Yoneda Lemma this implies $K\cong DI$.
+Since $I\otimes -$ is isomorphic to the identity functor, we obtain by a canonical isomorphism.
 In \cite{bd} natural isomorphisms $\cat{C}(X\otimes Y,K) \cong \cat{C}(X,DY)$ are used instead.
-Both definitions are equivalent by categorical duality: If a category $\cat{C}$ with monoidal product $\otimes$ has a Grothendieck-Verdier structure with duality $D$ according to Definition~\ref{defGV}, then $\cat{C}^\opp$ equipped with $\otimes^\opp$ (here, the `$\opp$' on the monoidal product means that we pass to the opposite category \emph{and} flip the tensor factors) is a Grothendieck-Verdier category with duality $D^\opp : \cat{C}^\opp \to \cat{C}$ in the sense of \cite{bd}. \end{remark}
+Both definitions are equivalent via categorical duality in the following sense: If a category $\cat{C}$ with monoidal product $\otimes$ has a Grothendieck-Verdier structure with duality $D$ according to Definition~\ref{defGV}, then $\cat{C}^\opp$ equipped with $\otimes^\opp$ (here, the `$\opp$' on the monoidal product means that we pass to the opposite category \emph{and} flip the tensor factors) is a Grothendieck-Verdier category with duality $D^\opp : \cat{C}^\opp \to \cat{C}$ in the sense of \cite{bd}. \end{remark}

+\begin{remark}[Normalized duality] We have seen in~\eqref{eqnKandI} that, regardless of \emph{how} the duality functor is defined, there is always a canonical isomorphism $K\cong DI$.
+In fact, it is most convenient to have $\cat{C}(K,I\otimes -)$ represented through $\cat{C}(K,I\otimes -)\stackrel{\ell}{\cong} \cat{C}(K,-)$, where $\ell$ is the left unitor.
+Then $DI=K$ strictly on object level.
+We will refer to any duality functor that extends these choices made for the monoidal unit as \emph{normalized}.
+By the essential uniqueness of duality functors, it can always be assumed without loss of generality that the duality functor is normalized. \end{remark}

 \begin{example} Every (right) rigid monoidal category is an example of a Grothendieck-Verdier category.
 Recall that a monoidal category $(\cat{C},\otimes, I )$ is \emph{(right) rigid} if every object $X\in \cat{C}$ admits a right dual $X^{\vee}$.
 This is an object $X^{\vee}\in \cat{C}$ together with an evaluation map $\ev_X \colon X^\vee \otimes X \longrightarrow I $ and coevaluation map $\operatorname{coev}_X \colon I \longrightarrow X\otimes X^\vee$ which satisfy the usual snake relations.
 We can define a Grothendieck-Verdier structure on the monoidal category $\cat{C}$ that consists of the object $K= I $ and the natural isomorphisms